fastai/course20/docs/start_jarviscloud.md

 Sign up using this [link](https://cloud.jarvislabs.ai/?token=fastaiv3) to get the 20% discount on RTX 5000.

 ## Step 2: Add Credits
-To avoid any unecessary billings we follow a prepaid system.
+To avoid any unnecessary billings we follow a prepaid system.
 You buy credits using a credit card.
 For all the activities  like create, pause and resume we deduct money from the credits added to the Jarviscloud wallet.

 ### Add Credit card
 We use Stripe for managing all the credit card transactions.
 All the data shared to us related to your card is passed directly to Stripe.
 We do not store any information.
 You can add card details from the accounts section.